ring-dao/.github/profile/README.md

 Ring signatures have applications in areas like confidential transactions, whistleblowing, and e-voting.

 For this project, we utilize [Alice's Ring LSAG TS library](https://github.com/Cypher-Laboratory/Alice-s-Ring-LSAG-TS), a TypeScript implementation of the ring signature algorithm.

+## Project Structure :

+The project is composed of several key components that work together to provide a secure and privacy-preserving governance solution for decentralized autonomous organizations.
+- [**Metamask Snap**](https://github.com/ring-dao/LSAG-snap) :The Metamask Snap is a crucial part of the Ring DAO system, as it allows users to create ring signatures seamlessly while maintaining the safety and user experience provided by the Metamask wallet.
+This integration enables DAO members to authenticate and interact with the DAO without revealing their individual identities.
+- [**WebApp**](https://github.com/ring-dao/web_app) : The Ring DAO web application, built using React, provides a user-friendly interface for DAO members to interact with each other and the DAO's governance processes.
+The web application leverages the ring signature functionality to anonymize the users' identities, ensuring that their participation in the DAO is kept private.
+- [**Backend**](https://github.com/ring-dao/backend) : The backend component, built using Express, serves as the intermediary between the web application and the underlying database.
+This backend ensures secure and efficient data transfer, while also enforcing the privacy guarantees provided by the ring signature system.
+To maintain the anonymity of DAO members, every interaction that requires write permission goes through a middleware that verifies a ring signature.
+The backend never knows which specific address is calling it, as the identity is obfuscated within the ring of public keys.
+- [**Smart-Contract**](https://github.com/ring-dao/LSAG-evm-verifier) : The Ring DAO smart contracts are deployed on Scroll, enabling DAO members to vote anonymously using ring signatures.
+This approach ensures that the DAO's decision-making process is transparent and secure, while preserving the privacy of the individual members.